JaneJeon/JaneJeon.github.io/index.md

 And the rest are just scripting languages (interpreted), as expected.
 It's hard for the compiler/interpreter to optimize the running code when it doesn't know much.
 I'm not used to Racket, but it seems to be handily beating down everyone else in speed.
 I'm not sure what causes its comparatively high memory consumption, however.

-JRuby consumes *crazy* amounts of memory while not even being faster than ruby is... unfortunately expected, given the nature of these benchmarks, the JVM having an overhead, and JRuby abusing *invokedynamic*.
+JRuby consuming *crazy* amounts of memory while not even being faster than yarv is... unfortunately expected, given the nature of these benchmarks, the JVM having an overhead, and JRuby abusing *invokedynamic*.
 However, [the JVM can be *blazing* fast - and I mean 9x faster peak speed than the reference implementation](https://github.com/mame/optcarrot/blob/master/doc/benchmark.md), as shown by the TruffleRuby implementation (based on the new JIT compiler - Graal - written in Java).

 I thought python and ruby (yarv) would blow trades, but I was wrong, once again - python is clearly the faster and the more memory-efficient of the two.
 However, with Ruby 3x3 showing promising progress in the JIT department, I'll be looking forward to Ruby making strides beyond the current python performance line, at the very least.